 Live Television Coverage

-Youth athletes competing in the Pop Warner Super Bowl will gain additional national exposure as part of a 10-year contract renewal with ESPN Wide World of Sports Complex at the Walt Disney World Resort.
-Under the contract extension, which runs through 2019, more than 40 hours of live game coverage and game action cut-ins will be shown on ESPN3.com.
+Youth athletes competing in the Pop Warner Super Bowl will gain national exposure on ESPN.
+Through 2019, more than 40 hours of live game coverage and game action cut-ins will be shown on ESPN3.com.
 In addition, the Division I Midget national championship game will be aired on ESPN2 and other networks.